westland garden health logo

 Feed Flowering Plants

-Feed all ornamental and ericaceous plants, plus all fruit and vegetable plants with Boost every time you water.
+Feeding your plants in June is essential to support their rapid summer growth and flowering.
+With longer days and warmer temperatures, plants are working hard to produce blooms, fruit, and lush foliage, so a regular boost of nutrients helps them thrive.
+Feed all ornamental and ericaceous plants, plus all fruit and vegetable plants, with Boost every time you water.
 Boost All Purpose Liquid Plant Feed will produce four times more blooms compared to watering alone.
-Simply add to the watering can using the ‘easy squeeze’ dosing system.
+Simply add to your watering can.

 Kitchen Garden